Carreau/phd-dissertation/parts/part3.rst

 ..
 2

-The actin cytoskeleton play an important role in many cellular functions.
+The actin cytoskeleton plays an important role in many cellular functions.
 The actin cortex, just beneath the cell membrane is not only a crucial structure in cell motility and mechanical properties, it is also a essential component in cell division :cite:`Chaigne2013a` and the positioning of spindle.
 Other actin